happyproff/sticky.jquery.js/README.md

 ```javascript
 $('.sneakyBlock').sticky(50);
 ```
-(50 is distance in pixels between block on top of screen.)
+(where 50 is distance in pixels between sneakyBlock and top of window)